 I received my PhD at New York University in 2022 with my dissertation titled “Neural and developmental bases of processing language outside the here-and-now“.

-I’m a 4th year PhD student at New York University working in pyscho/neurolinguistics and language acquisition on various topics related to the syntax-semantics-pragmatics interface.
-My research aims to learn more about how people express and process information at the discourse level, and how this ability develops throughout childhood.
-Topics of interest include discourse structures and elements that vary in the type of information that they contribute to the discourse: modality (expressing possibilities and certainty), counterfactuality (expressing information counter to reality) and discourse particles and rhetorical questions (marking attitude, intention and certainty).
+My research investigates how people express and process information at the discourse level, and how this ability develops throughout childhood.
+Topics of interest include discourse structures and elements that vary in the type of information that they contribute to the discourse: modality (expressing possibilities and certainty), counterfactuality (expressing information counter to reality), negation, discourse particles and rhetorical questions (marking attitude, intention and certainty).

-I am part of the Neuroscience of Language Lab working with Liina Pylkkänen and the Child Language Lab working with Ailís Cournane.
-Currently I’m working on the neural correlates of modality and belief updating, and on the development of counterfactual interpretations in children.
-I’m also involved in several collaborative projects looking at the acquisition of linguistic modality, production and perception of rhetorical question intonation, structure of the left periphery and speaker identification.
+I was part of the Neuroscience of Language Lab working with Liina Pylkkänen and the Child Language Lab working with Ailís Cournane.
+Currently I am working on the neural correlates of modality and belief updating, naturalistic discourse processing in adults and children and on the development of counterfactual interpretations in children.
+My dissertation was on (non-actual) discourse updating and the representation of possibilities in children and adults.
+I’m also involved in several collaborative projects looking at the acquisition of linguistic modality, production and perception of rhetorical question intonation and structure of the left periphery.